 The evidence for cigarette smoking as a cause of lung cancer, as well as other diseases, was so strong that it cried out for action.
 In evidence-based public health, however, action should be grounded in recommendations that incorporate evidence.
-That is, evidence serves not only to establish contributory cause, but is also central to determining whether or not specific interventions work.9, 10 Evidence-based recommendations are built upon the evidence from studies of interventions.
-Thus, recommendations are summaries of the evidence about which interventions work to reduce the health impacts, and they indicate whether actions should be taken.
-Evidence-based recommendations utilize the same types of investigations we discussed for contributory cause.
+That is, evidence serves not only to establish contributory cause, but is central to determining whether or not specific interventions work.^{9, 10} Recommendations are built upon the evidence from studies of interventions.
+Thus, recommendations are summaries of the evidence of which interventions work to reduce the health impacts and they indicate whether actions should be taken.
+These studies utilize the same types of investigations we discussed for contributory cause.
 In fact, the requirements of contributory cause are the same as those for establishing that an intervention works or has efficacy on the particular population that was studied.
-Evidence-based recommendations, however, go beyond efficacy or benefits and take into account harms or safety.

-In the decades since the surgeon general's initial report, a long list of interventions has been implemented and evaluated.
-The term "intervention" is a very broad term in public health.
-Interventions range from individual counseling and prescription of pharmaceutical drugs that aid smoking cessation; to group efforts, such as peer support groups; to social interventions, such as cigarette taxes and a legal restriction on smoking in restaurants.
+In the decades since the Surgeon General's initial report, a long list of interventions have been implemented and evaluated.
+As we have discussed, the term intervention is a very broad term in public health.
+Interventions range from individual counseling and prescription of pharmaceutical drugs which aid smoking cessation; to group efforts, such as peer support groups; to social interventions, such as cigarette taxes and legal restriction on smoking in restaurants.

 Recommendations for action have been part of public health and medicine for many years.
 Evidence-based recommendations, however, are relatively new.
 They have been contrasted with the traditional eminence-based recommendation, which uses the opinion of a respected authority as its foundation.
 Evidence-based recommendations ask about the research evidence supporting the benefits and harms of potential interventions.
-In evidence-based recommendations, the opinions of experts are most important when research evidence does not or cannot provide answers.
+In evidence-based recommendations the opinions of experts are most important when research evidence does not or cannot provide answers.

 Before looking at the evidence-based recommendations on cigarette smoking made by the Centers for Disease Control and Prevention (CDC), let us look at how they are often made and can be graded.
-Evidence-based recommendations are based upon two types of criteria: the quality of the evidence and the magnitude of the impact.
-Each of these criteria is given what is called a score.
-The quality of the evidence is scored based in large part upon the types of investigations and how well the investigation was conducted.
-Well-conducted randomized controlled trials that fully address the health problem are considered the highest quality evidence.
-Often, however, cohort and case-control studies are needed and are used as part of an evidence-based recommendation.
+Evidence-based recommendations are based upon two types of criteria-the quality of the evidence and the magnitude of the impact.
+Each of these criteria is given what is called a score.^{9, 10} The quality of the evidence is scored based in large part upon the types of investigations and how well the investigation was conducted.
+Well-conducted randomized clinical trials that fully address the health problem are considered the highest quality evidence.
+Often, however, cohort and case control studies are needed and are used as part of the recommendation.

-Expert opinion, though lowest on the hierarchy of evidence, is often essential to fill in the holes in the research evidence.
-The quality of the evidence also determines whether the data collected during an intervention are relevant to its use in a particular population or setting.
+Expert opinion, though lowest on the hierarchy of evidence, is often essential to fill in the holes in the research evidence.^{9, 10} The quality of the evidence also determines whether the data collected during an intervention is relevant to its use in a particular population or setting.
 Data from young adults may not be relevant to children or the elderly.
 Data from severely ill patients may not be relevant to mildly ill patients.
-Thus, high-quality evidence needs to be based not only on the research, which can establish efficacy in one particular population, but also on the effectiveness of the intervention in the specific population in which it will be used.
+Thus, high quality evidence needs to be based not only on the research which can establish efficacy in one particular population, but on the effectiveness of the intervention in the specific population in which it will be used.

-In evidence-based public health, the quality of the evidence is often scored as good, fair, or poor.
+In evidence-based public health the quality of the evidence is often scored as good, fair, or poor.
 Good quality implies that the evidence fulfills all the criteria for quality.
 Poor quality evidence implies that there are fatal flaws in the evidence and recommendations cannot be made.
-Fair quality lies in between having no fatal flaws and fulfilling all the criteria for quality.h
+Fair quality lies in between having no fatal flaws.1